Karthik270290/Projects/src/Microsoft.AspNet.WebPages/ReadMe.md

 Add the @route directive like the following
 @route /foo/{bar}

+similarly httpget, httppost, httpdelete, httpput and httppatch create routes constrained to the matching verb.

-### What's to do to finish the prototype
+### What's to do to finish the prototype -  10/18/2014

 ##### Higher Pri

- 10/12 ~~Auto compute web pages routes at startup~~
--- Scan on a background thread right at startup, and block the first request.
-- Make route a real attribute ~~and a real directive~~
-- Add a file watcher to scan for changes in the routed pages folder, and update the action descriptors collection when it happens
-- Support HttpGet, HttpPost, etc.
-- Pickup route from chunks
+- Parameter binding - @bind directive?
+Q: Should bind be a general feature and not related to web pages?
+- Filters - @attribute directive -> @attribute [Authorize] and the authorize is placed on the controller?
+Should attributes be a general feature?
+We can for now support attributes with something simple like :

+@functions {
+	[PlaceYourAttributeHere]
+	__WellKnownMethodName() { }
+}

+Or with one small step :
+@attributes {
+	[PlaceYourAttributesHere]
+	// codegen __WellKnownMethodName() { }
+}

+- Code blocks around httpget

+@httpget /foo/bar
+{
+	// code that executes only for this route
+}

 ##### Lower Pri
-- ~~pick up route from runtime compilation~~
 - Throw on route at runtime, when route is not inside the right path.
 - Support multiple folders, mapped to multiple url patterns.
+- Support predicate or rejection pattern, so webpages can work with MVC but still serve pages from root (so no collission in the views folder).
+- Add a file watcher to scan for changes in the routed pages folder, and update the action descriptors collection when it happens.
+-- [perf] Scan on a background thread right at startup, and block the first request.